Tube Guitar Amp Overdrive

 An AC guitar signal voltage causes electrons to alternate their direction through a circuit.
 During the positive half of the signal swing the electrons will move one direction and during the negative half they reverse course and move the other direction.
 With a symmetric AC signal the electrons will move the same distance back and forth through the circuit so there is no real movement of electrons on average, in other words there is no direct current (DC) component to the signal.

 The term "duty cycle" can be used to describe asymmetric signal voltage.
-A symmetric signal has a balanced 50% positive and 50% negative voltage so we say it has a duty cycle of 50%.
+A symmetric signal has a balanced signal voltage of 50% positive and 50% negative so we say it has a 50% duty cycle.
 An asymmetric signal will have an imbalance of positive and negative signal voltage so its duty cycle has moved away from 50% so we can say the duty cycle has been "modulated."
+Solid state amplifier circuits maintain a 50% duty cycle during overdrive while tube circuits move away from a balanced 50% duty cycle which adds good sounding even order harmonic distortion.

 Screen Current's Effect On Pentode and Beam Tetrode Power Tube Overdrive